Find Affordable College Courses

 Tallahassee, FL

-Florida State University ranked #10 on this year’s Best Value Fine & Studio Arts Bachelor’s Degree Schools in the Southeast Region list.
-Located in the midsize city of Tallahassee, Florida State is a public school with a very large student population.
+With a ranking of #10, Florida State University did quite well on this year’s best value schools for fine and studio arts students working on their bachelor’s degree.
+Located in the medium-sized city of Tallahassee, Florida State is a public school with a fairly large student population.

 The average tuition and fees for an out-of-state undergraduate student at Florida State are $21,683 a year.
 Fine Arts majors at Florida State take out an average of $21,728 in student loans while working on their Bachelor's Degree.

-In addition to its great value ranking, Florida State is in the top 15% of all schools on our Best Fine & Studio Arts Bachelor’s Degree Schools in the Southeast Region list.
+As a testament to the quality of education it offers, Florida State also is in the top 15% of our Best Fine & Studio Arts Bachelor’s Degree Schools in the Southeast Region ranking.

-Full Fine & Studio Arts at Florida State University Report
+Read full report on Fine & Studio Arts at Florida State University

 #11